Scholars on Site – Application Instructions

 - Collaborative Process and Research Team: Detail the collaborative process to be employed, including the role of each research project partner.

-- Timeline and Work Plan: Detail the work the collaborators will accomplish during the 11 months of funding and, if this is a component of a larger project, how it will contribute to the larger project.
+- Timeline and Work Plan: Detail the work the collaborators will accomplish and, if this is a component of a larger project, how it will contribute to the larger project.

 - Final Product(s) and Dissemination: Describe the expected short- and long-term outcomes of the project, including the value to both your own scholarship and the community partner's priorities, the likely vehicles for dissemination, and anticipated audiences.

-d.
-Letter from the community partner confirming the research collaboration as described in the proposal.
+c.
+Letter from community partners confirming the research collaboration as described in the proposal.

 1. Summer Salary and Wages and/or Course Buy-Out Fees: Salary to KU faculty can only be paid during the summer.
 The amount of summer salary requested is not to exceed the equivalent of eight weeks of academic year salary per KU investigator.
 Hourly wages can be paid to KU student assistants throughout the calendar year.
 For each person receiving summer salary or wages provide: name, rank/title, amount of salary or wages, amount of fringe benefits, and a justification for the salary request.
 Calculate fringe benefits for faculty at 28% and for students at 7%.
 Calculate course buy-out at $2,500/course/person.
 Explain how each of these proposed expenditures will advance the project.

 2. Consultant or Artist Fees: If proposing seed grant funds to pay consultants or artists, be prepared to summarize what each will do and how that work will advance the collaborative project.

 4. Travel: Travel expenses may be paid for both KU and non-KU collaborators.
 In the Justification, be prepared to explain how the proposed travel will advance the collaborative research project.